nginxinc/nginx-controller-lab/docs/class1/module2/lab2.rst

 ---------------------------

 #.
 In Chrome, reload the ``http://trading.acmefinancial.net/trading/index.php`` site.
-   Verify the “Quick MoneyTransfer” is active and “Coming Soon” has been replace.
+   Verify the “Quick Money Transfer” is active and “Coming Soon” has been replaced.

    .. image:: ./media/M2L2result.png
       :width: 400